yuschick/horologist/packages/horologist/src/components/DayNightIndicator/README.md

 ### `id` | Required

-The DOM element ID of the day / night indicator hand or disc.
+The DOM element ID of the Day / Night Indicator hand or disc.

 | Props | Required | Type   | Default | Value(s)       |
 | ----- | -------- | ------ | ------- | -------------- |